KDE/syntax-highlighting/README.md

 Also, in **data/schema/** there is a script to validate the syntax definiton XML files.
 Use the command `validatehl.sh mySyntax.xml`.

-## Out of scope

-To not turn this into yet another text editor, the following things are considered out of scope:

-* code folding, beyond providing folding range information
-* auto completion
-* spell checking
-* user interface for configuration
-* management of text buffers or documents

-If you need any of this, check out [KTextEditor](https://api.kde.org/frameworks/ktexteditor/html/).

 ## Build it